5 Forced alignment in emuR

 [1] "K01BE001.txt" "K01BE001.wav" "K01BE002.txt" "K01BE002.wav"

-The above is an example of a text collection because it contains matching .wav and .txt files in the same directory such that, for each .wav file, the .txt file contains the corresponding orthography.
-We can see that this is true by using the function read_file() to read the context of these .txt files:
+The above is an example of what we’ll call a text collection because it contains matching .wav and .txt files in the same directory, and each .wav file, the .txt file contains the corresponding orthography.
+We can see that this is true by using the function read_file() to read the content of these .txt files:

 read_file(file.path(path.german, 'K01BE001.txt'))